devtron-labs/devtron/docs/user-guide/global-configurations/image-promotion-policy.md

 If you don't define both pass and fail conditions, all images will be eligible for promotion.
 {% endhint %}

 6. (Optional) If required, you can setup approval requirements for this policy.
 If **Approval for Image Promotion Policy** is enabled, an [approval will be required for an image]((#approving-image-promotion-request)) to be directly promoted to the target environment.
-Only the users having 'Image Promotion Approver' role (for the application and environment) will be able to approve the image promotion request.
+Only the users having 'Artifact Approver' role (for the application and environment) will be able to approve the image promotion request.

  * **Number of Approvals (1-6)**: Specify the number of approvals required to promote an image.
 This can vary from one approval (minimum) to six approvals (maximum).